We Make It Easier To Grow Your Family

 Adoption is a statutory procedure under state law in which a permanent and legal parent-child relationship is established between a child and one or two adults who are not the child’s biological parents.
 Frequently, adoptions are used to give legal weight to a close relationship that already exists.
 It is important to hire a knowledgeable attorney to guide you through the adoption process in order to avoid the pitfalls that can occur in this very personal and emotional proceeding.
 Time is of the essence in every adoption proceeding, and our attorneys strive to provide services that facilitate the interests of our client while maintaining a concern for the child’s best interests.

-At Butler, Giraudo & Meister, P.C., we assist stepparents, grandparents, relatives and others who wish to adopt a child.
-Our adoption lawyers represent clients in Peoria and Tazewell counties and throughout Central Illinois.
-Attorneys Susan Butler, Kelly Giraudo and Tamara Meister will provide you with the support, advice and representation you need throughout the adoption process.
+At Butler Giraudo & Meister, P.C., we assist stepparents, grandparents, relatives and others who wish to adopt a child.
+Our adoption lawyers represent clients in Peoria, Tazewell and Woodford Counties and throughout Central Illinois.
+Our attorneys will provide you with the support, advice and representation you need throughout the adoption process.

 Stepparent Adoptions And Adoptions By Relatives

 In most adoptions, there is already a relationship in place between the person seeking to adopt and the child.
 A related child is defined by Illinois law as a child to whom one or both adoptive parents are related as parent, grandparent, brother, sister, stepparent, step-grandparent, stepbrother, stepsister, uncle, aunt, great-uncle, great-aunt or cousin of the first degree.

 Additionally, Illinois law allows the adoption of a child by two unrelated persons, either of the same gender or opposite genders.
 This is typically called a co-parent adoption.